Loading...

 Should I choose a local Dubai agency or an international firm?

 For debts from UAE-based companies, a local agency with on-the-ground presence almost always outperforms international firms managing remotely.
 The local advantage — field visits, court access, cultural knowledge, language — is substantial.
-Use international firms only when the debt involves multiple countries simultaneously.

 How many agencies should I evaluate before deciding?

 Three is usually sufficient.
 More than that and you're delaying action — and delay is the enemy of recovery.
-Get proposals from three agencies, apply the criteria above, and move.

 Can I switch agencies if I'm unhappy?